stefanocampanella/MHPC-project/_sources/backmatter/final.md

 > I’m often asked by programmers: How is learning category theory going to help me in my everyday programming?
 The implication being that it’s not worth learning math if it can’t be immediately applied to your current job.
 This makes sense if you are trying to locally optimize your life.
 You are close to the local minimum of your utility function and you want to get even closer to it.
 But the utility function is not constant–it evolves in time.
 Local minima disappear.
 Category theory is the insurance policy against the drying out of your current watering hole.

+We will need new tools however.
+From the preface of in Category Theory for Programmers {cite}`milewski2018category`

+> There is an unfinished gothic cathedral in Beauvais, France, that stands witness to this deeply human struggle with limitations.
+It was intended to beat all previous records of height and lightness, but it suffered a series of collapses.
+Ad hoc measures like iron rods and wooden supports keep it from disintegrating, but obviously a lot of things went wrong.
+From a modern perspective, it’s a miracle that so many gothic structures had been successfully completed without the help of modern material science, computer modelling, finite element analysis, and general math and physics.
+I hope future generations will be as admiring of the programming skills we’ve been displaying in building complex operating systems, web servers, and the internet infrastructure.
+And, frankly, they should, because we’ve done all this based on very flimsy theoretical foundations.
+We have to fix those foundations if we want to move forward.

 ```{bibliography}
 :filter: docname in docnames